- American Physical Society Sites

 Papers presented at any special meeting of the Division may, at the discretion of the Executive Committee, also be published together in a selected journal, in which case the Publications Committee shall perform the aforementioned editorial function.

 5. Education Committee.
-The Education Committee shall consist of the Vice-Chair, the Division Councillor, the Program Chair and two or more members appointed by the Chair, upon recommendation of the Executive Committee, to a one-year term.
+The Education Committee shall consist of the Vice-Chair, the Division Councilor, the Program Chair and two or more members appointed by the Chair, upon recommendation of the Executive Committee, to a one-year term.
 The Vice-Chair shall serve as Chair of the Education Committee.
 The Education Committee shall solicit suggestions for topics and instructors for short courses and tutorials to be sponsored by the Division, shall evaluate the suggestions and make recommendations to the Executive Committee.
-The Education Committee shall oversee presentation of such courses and tutorials approved by the Executive Committee and shall work in cooperation with the Executive Officer or his or her designate and with the Committee on Meetings and the Committee on Applications of Physics of the Society when courses and tutorials sponsored by the Division are offered in conjunction with Meetings of the Society.
+The Education Committee shall oversee presentation of such courses and tutorials approved by the Executive Committee and shall work in cooperation with the Society Director of Meetings or his or her designate when courses and tutorials sponsored by the Division are offered in conjunction with Meetings of the Society.
 The Education Committee shall participate in such other educational endeavors as the Executive Committee may direct.

 6. Terms of Office of Appointed Committee Members.
 The terms of committee members appointed or recommended by an incoming Chair shall commence at the beginning of the year in which he or she assumes office.